 - Marbled patterns have ragged edges: Size has not been cured long enough or is too old

-- Tiny specks on marbled fabric where paint didn't stick: Dust on top of the size
+- Tiny specks on marbled fabric where the paint didn't stick: Dust on top of the size

 Marbling is a very individual art.
 The thickness of size, types of paint, patterns, tools, colors— all are variable ingredients.
 The only way to discover what works best for you is to experiment.